4.2 C

 We now live longer and more active lives than anyone in past history.
 60 no longer seems very old and 70 not much older.
-While modern medicine has much to do with our living longer, changes in our lifestyle can ensure that as we age, we also are healthy and feel well.
+While modern medicine has much to do with our living longer, changes in our lifestyle can ensure that as we age, we are also healthy and feel well.
 Healthy lifestyles don’t have to be expensive.
-Most of what contributes to healthy aging are simple things that when put together contribute to healthy minds and healthy bodies.
+Most of what contributes to healthy aging are simple things that when put together, contribute to healthy minds and healthy bodies.

 Move your body.